Sufalam-Technologies/twilio-voice-android/README.md

 # twilio-voice-android
-A quick start project for Android Application
+A quick start project of twilio voice calling in Android Application